rubik/rubik.github.io/content/post/kubernetes-tutorial-ii-deploying-an-app.md

 $ kubectl apply -f deploy/frontend/30-service.yaml
 ```

-As mentioned above, for the Go application we'll deploy a ClusterIP service.
+As mentioned above, for the Go application we'll deploy a ClusterIP Service.
 That's because it's proxied by nginx, so all its traffic comes from inside the
 cluster.
 The manifest file is quite simple like the previous one: